aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/export-dxf-to-pdf/_index.md

 ## Conclusion

 You’ve now mastered how to **create PDF from CAD** files by converting DXF drawings to PDF using Aspose.CAD for Java.
 This approach gives you full control over rendering options, page size, and output quality, making it ideal for automated reporting, document archiving, or any scenario where a portable PDF is required.
+Explore the additional customization options, integrate the code into your pipelines, and enjoy high‑fidelity PDF output every time.

 ---

-**Last Updated:** 2025-12-09
+**Last Updated:** 2026-02-10
 **Tested With:** Aspose.CAD for Java 24.11
 **Author:** Aspose